-- Talk with professors and supervisors about serving as references and provide them a copy of an updated resume. - Explore career options by viewing job descriptions in SWU Career Link and make plans to attend the career fairs and networking events. - Research how social media networking might help in your job search. - Create a professional LinkedIn profile and begin connecting with others.
+- Talk with professors and supervisors about serving as references and provide them a copy of an updated resume. - Explore career options by viewing job descriptions in Handshake and make plans to attend Career Services professional events. - Research how social media networking might help in your job search. - Create a professional LinkedIn profile and begin connecting with others.
 Tip: linkedinintelligence.com may help you get started. - Keep applying with multiple organizations.
 Don't give up!